0bs3ssion/Reconbot/README.md

 ## Installation
-You only need 1 python package for this script to work, to install use the following command:
+You only need 1 python package for this script to work (I think, let me know if you have any issues), to install use the following command:

 `sudo pip3 install termcolor`